Joining the MAMRT as a Full or Non-Practising Member

 Q13: I cannot find my membership card and/or my receipt.
 Help?

-Membership Cards are issued through the MAMRT office upon application/renewal completion.
-They are provided once only and are sent to both your primary and, if provided, your secondary email address.
+Membership Cards are issued through the MAMRT office upon application/renewal completion and are NOT stored in the member portal.
+Cards are provided once only and are sent to both your primary and, if provided, your secondary email address.
 Should you require a duplicate card, contact the MAMRT Office at: firstname.lastname@example.org

 Renewal Periods and Deadlines